-Big Bottles of G. Conterno Barolo Monfortino
+Big Bottles of G. Conterno Barolo Riserva Monfortino

 In some vintages, Conterno has produced very large bottles (over 10 liters) of Monfortino.
 I have photos of 4 such bottles from the 1952 and 1955 vintages.
 For the first bottle, one photo clearly shows the contents to be 11.51 liters (11,51 liters in European notation).
 This bottle also says (in Italian) "contains 1/4 brenta - an antique peimontese measure".